-The Landlord Guide Pt.
-1: Making the Decision to Become a Landlord
+Landlord 101: Making the Decision to Become a Landlord (Part 1)

 Have you thought about renting out an investment property but aren’t sure if being a landlord is right for you?
 This article will help you evaluate the benefits and responsibilities of being a landlord, so you can decide if you’re ready to put out the “For Rent” sign.

 1. Are you ready to become a landlord?

 Ask yourself the following questions.

 - Are you OK with other people using your property?

 - Are you ready to give up the use of the property if you have been using it on a regular basis?

 - Do you have the time, energy, and resources to ensure your property complies with state and local rental property regulations?

 It also helps to think about potential challenges involved with being a landlord as well as possible solutions.
 For example, can you afford to consult with an attorney if any legal questions or concerns arise?
 This is also a good time to decide whether you want to hire a property manager to handle management and any issues related to the rental property or take on the responsibilities yourself.